๐Ÿ•ŒIslamic World

 Suleiman the Magnificent

-• Expanded the Ottoman Empire to its greatest territorial extent—controlled parts of Europe (including Hungary), Asia, and Africa, making the Ottomans a major world power
+• Expanded the Ottoman Empire to its greatest territorial extent.
+During his reign (1520โ€“1566), the Ottomans controlled parts of southeastern Europe (including Hungary and the Balkans), North Africa, and much of the Middle East, making them a major world power.

 Intellectual and Theological Leadership

 The Islamic world produced scholars whose contributions to medicine, philosophy, and theology influenced both Muslim societies and medieval Europe.
-These figures demonstrate how Islamic civilization served as a bridge for classical knowledge while making original contributions.
+These figures demonstrate how Islamic civilization served as a bridge for classical knowledge while making significant original contributions.

 Ibn Sina (Avicenna)